TheBoxyBear/charttools/docs/GettingStarted.md

 Track<StandardChord> track = song.LeadGuitar.Expert;
 ```

 Notice the use of StandardChord as a generic type.
-Instruments are divided into three categories based on the type of chords it uses.
+Instruments are divided into four categories based on the type of chords it uses.
 These categories are:

 - Standard - Five colored notes
 - Drums - Five colored with support for double kick and cymbal flags